google/kctf/docs/kctf-operator.md

 keeps everything up-to-date accordingly to the configuration we put in the Custom Resource specific to the challenge.

 This operator is created automatically in the scripts when you run `start.sh`.
-In case you want to run it alone, go directly to Testing locally or Deploying the operator.
-They correspond, respectivelly, to local testing and cluster testing.
+In case you want to run it alone, go directly to [Testing locally](#https://github.com/google/kctf/blob/beta/docs/kctf-operator.md#testing-locally) or [Deploying the operator](https://github.com/google/kctf/blob/beta/docs/kctf-operator.md#deploying-the-operator).
+They correspond, respectively, to local testing and cluster testing.

 This code was implemented using operator-sdk 0.18, so ensure you have it installed.
 If you want to know more about what you can do using operator-sdk, you can access: https://v0-18-x.sdk.operatorframework.io/docs/golang/quickstart/.